SoftwareAG/sag-unattended-installations/03.test/IntegrationServer/1005/IntegrationServer1/readme.md

-# BigMemory test 1
+# Integration Server test 1

-The purpose of this test is to validate the local setup scripts for API Gateway version 1005
+The purpose of this test is to validate the local setup scripts for Integration Server version 1005

 The tested code is the one in the current branch, mounted locally.